How to eat fish sustainably

 Sustainable fishing means leaving enough fish in the ocean, respecting habitats and ensuring people who depend on fishing can maintain their livelihoods.
 An increase in demand for seafood and advances in technology has resulted in waters slowly becoming depleted with species, and never has there been more of an emphasis on looking after our seas to ensure the welfare of fish.

-The Seashell is incredibly proud to serve only the freshest fish, all of which has been ethically and sustainably sourced before reaching us from an MSC certified supplier based in Grimsby.
+The Seashell is incredibly proud to serve only the freshest fish, all of which have been ethically and sustainably sourced before reaching us from an MSC certified supplier based in Grimsby.
 It is then delivered and cut daily on site by our skilled fishmonger with the highest level of care before being cooked to order by our kitchen team.
 The Marine Conservation Society outlines that to be considered ‘ethical’ and ‘sustainable’, a fishery must ensure healthy levels of fish remain in the waters, operations are managed to the point of adapting to an ever-changing climate and that they minimise environmental impact.